-The application site is grass land that wraps around and within the building group of Kingswell.
-The land is not part of an agricultural tenancy and is used for grazing.
+The application site forms a paddock to the east of Kingswell farmhouse.
+The site is not part of an agricultural tenancy and is used for grazing.
 A mature band of trees borders the northern boundary of the site providing visual containment to the site.
-The eastern boundary is defined through the topography of the site and an existing property Beechwood.
-The western boundary is defined by a mature hedge.
+The eastern and southern boundaries are defined by a mature hedge and the western boundary is defined through the topography of the site.